A quantum nonlinear solver based on the asymptotic numerical method: Introduction

-Meanwhile, the asymptotic numerical method (ANM) \cite{damil1990new} offers the potential to expand the convergence region in solving nonlinear problems.
-ANM employs a Taylor series expansion along the nonlinear solution path, transforming the nonlinear equation into a sequence of linear equations.
-Compared to the NR method's linear approximation, the Taylor series in ANM captures more information about the nonlinear solution.
-Consequently, a single Taylor series expansion provides a continuous and accurate solution over a large convergence region.
-This feature makes ANM an efficient nonlinear solver, as its extensive convergence region substantially reduces the required number of steps for tracking a nonlinear solution path.
+Meanwhile, the asymptotic numerical method (ANM) \cite{cochelin2007method} offers the potential to expand the convergence region in solving nonlinear problems.
+In many nonlinear mechanics problems, the goal is not only to compute a single equilibrium state, but also to trace the continuous evolution of the response under increasing loading or deformation.
+As a high-order perturbation technique, ANM describes this evolution by using Taylor series expansions, thereby transforming the original nonlinear equation into a sequence of linear equations.
+Compared with the local linear approximation used in the NR method, the Taylor series in ANM contains higher-order information about the nonlinear response.
+As a result, one ANM expansion can often cover a finite segment of the equilibrium path, reducing the number of nonlinear steps required in the computation.
 Numerous applications in solid and fluid mechanics have demonstrated ANM's efficiency and robustness \cite{potier2024asymptotic}.
-For instance, ANM has been used to efficiently predict the buckling of thin-walled structures \cite{huang2017fourier,zahrouni1999computing,kuang2021computational,hui2021hierarchical}, significantly reduce computational costs in multiscale simulations \cite{nezamabadi2009multilevel,hui2019multiscale}, accurately track instabilities in adhesive contact \cite{du2019asymptotic}, and effectively analyze bifurcation in fluid dynamics \cite{guevel2018numerical}, among others applications.
+For instance, ANM has been used to predict the buckling of thin-walled structures \cite{huang2017fourier,zahrouni1999computing,kuang2021computational,hui2021hierarchical}, reduce computational costs in multiscale simulations \cite{nezamabadi2009multilevel,hui2019multiscale}, track instabilities in adhesive contact \cite{du2019asymptotic}, and analyze bifurcation in fluid dynamics \cite{guevel2018numerical}, among other applications.